Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 F-statistic:  1035 on 1 and 998 DF,  p-value: < 2.2e-16
 ```

 Now let us investigate what happens if we acknowledge that `X` changes over time throughout the season in a random, but non-independent way.
 We do that by randomly assigning a variable `season_tendency` to each player season.
 After each play, we randomly shift his prior (`X`) in the direction of this tendency and we also skew the residuals by making them centered around this tendency instead of zero.
-In other words, over the course of the season some players get better than we initially thought (`X_0`) and some players get worse over the course of the season than we initially thought.
+In other words, over the course of the season some players get better than we initially thought (`X_0`) and some players get worse than we initially thought.

+At the end of we, of course, predict the mean observation of each player with just the initial prior `X_0`, because that's the only prior we had prior to the season.

 ```r
 player_seasons <- tibble(player_season_id = 1:1000,